01. Asbestos Use in Ductwork Connectors

 - H.B.
 Fuller Duct Sealer 32-04

 Various manufacturers produced asbestos ductwork connectors.
-Some of these companies also made other asbestos-containing products used in duct systems.
+Some of these companies also made other asbestos products for duct systems.
+Asbestos ductwork tape and asbestos ductwork wrap were also popular.

-Their use of asbestos in these products put workers manufacturing the goods at risk of exposure.
-Those who worked with HVAC systems, homeowners and others also may have been exposed to friable asbestos.
+Manufacturers that used asbestos in their products put factory workers at risk of exposure.
+HVAC workers, homeowners and others also risked exposure to friable asbestos.

 Who Is at Risk of Asbestos Exposure From Ductwork Connectors?